What is Cardano (ADA)? Everything you need to know about ADA

 Sustainability

-Another major problem that Cardano solves in the crypto space is the problem of sustainability.
-With the growing demand for crypto and blockchain technology, it is expected that more and more users will use the crypto projects in the future for payments and other use cases.
+Another major problem that Cardano addresses in the crypto space is the problem of sustainability.
+With the growing demand for crypto and blockchain technology, it is expected that more and more users will use blockchain in the future for payments and other use cases.

-To guarantee sustainability, the project must keep developing and have a functional community and keep it up to date.
+To guarantee sustainability, the project must keep developing and have a functional community that keeps it up to date.
 By paying incentives to the developer community using fees generated from transactions, Cardano is basically self-sustaining.
-The incentives ensure that the community keeps working on it to improve it and make sure it stays on the edge of the industry.
+In 2025, the Axie Infinity Foundation model inspired Cardano to establish on-chain governance through CIP-1694 (the Voltaire era), allowing ADA holders to vote directly on protocol changes and how the Community Treasury funds are spent.

 How is Cardano different from Ethereum?

 Well, because he wanted to solve some of the problems inherent in Ethereum.
-Cardano was also intended to be a project that solves real life problems for large businesses and governments around the world, more like business, unlike Ethereum which is a free platform for transactions and developing decentralized applications (dApps) and smart contracts.
+Cardano was also intended to be a project that solves real-life problems for large businesses and governments around the world.
 Since Cardano also supports dApps and smart contracts, what are the fundamental differences between the two projects?

 Cryptoprijzen